 V—T30 action pending—SIED effective date of T30 action

-W—withdrawal of Federal Administered State-Supplementation Payments —SIED first month of nonpayment
+W—withdrawal of Federal Administered State-Supplementation Payments —SIED first month

 X—terminated due to death—SIED first month after month of death

 Y—terminated due to excessive income—SIED first month of nonpayment